luxfi/docs/docs/apis/luxd/luxd-release-notes.md

 - Added flag `inbound-connection-throttling-max-conns-per-sec`.(See [config documentation.](../../nodes/maintain/luxd-config-flags.md))
 - Deprecated flag `inbound-connection-throttling-max-recent`.
 This flag is now ignored.

-## PRE_RELEASE v1.6.0-fuji ([View on GitHub](https://github.com/luxdefi/luxd/releases/tag/v1.6.0-fuji))
+## PRE_RELEASE v1.6.0-testnet ([View on GitHub](https://github.com/luxdefi/luxd/releases/tag/v1.6.0-testnet))

 **Please note that this release is unable to run mainnet - and will display "mainnet is not supported" if attempted to run with a mainnet configuration.**

 This upgrade adds a contention limiter to the C-chain and P-chain, introduces a block based fee on the C-chain, and tunes some dynamic fee parameters on the C-chain.

-The changes in the upgrade go into effect at 5 PM EDT, September 16th 2021 on the Fuji testnet.
-After Fuji is updated and verified, a Mainnet compatible release will be published.
+The changes in the upgrade go into effect at 5 PM EDT, September 16th 2021 on the Testnet testnet.
+After Testnet is updated and verified, a Mainnet compatible release will be published.

-**All Fuji nodes should upgrade before 5 PM EDT, September 16th 2021.**
+**All Testnet nodes should upgrade before 5 PM EDT, September 16th 2021.**

 **Upgrades**

-- Introduced [Snowman++](https://github.com/luxdefi/luxd/blob/v1.6.0-fuji/vms/proposervm/README.md) on the P-chain and C-chain.
+- Introduced [Snowman++](https://github.com/luxdefi/luxd/blob/v1.6.0-testnet/vms/proposervm/README.md) on the P-chain and C-chain.
-- Introduced [mempool gossiping to the P-chain](https://github.com/luxdefi/luxd/blob/v1.6.0-fuji/vms/platformvm/README.md) and C-chain using the VM&lt;-&gt;VM communication layer.
+- Introduced [mempool gossiping to the P-chain](https://github.com/luxdefi/luxd/blob/v1.6.0-testnet/vms/platformvm/README.md) and C-chain using the VM&lt;-&gt;VM communication layer.
 - Added a block based fee to C-chain blocks.
 - Set the minimum gas price to 25 nLUX and the maximum gas price to 1000 nLUX in the C-chain dynamic fee mechanism.
 - Added metrics for the number of blocks built and the number of failed build block attempts.